I love Moroccan recipes so I was excited to try this Moroccan chicken recipe a friend gave me.

-- 1 1/2 pounds boneless, skinless chicken breast halves or chicken pieces (750 g)
+- 1 1/2 pounds chicken breasts, boneless skinless or chicken pieces

 Don’t worry about the salsa seeming out of place in this recipe.
 If you use a plain mild or medium salsa it will be perfect.
 One that is quite seasoned or possibly a specialty salsa may not be suitable.
 You need something plain enough that the spices you add will stand out and meld all the flavors together.

 The almonds are optional, but they add a wonderful crunch to the dish, plus added nutrition, so I would really recommend that you add them.